neilmb/villagefire/index.md

 gluten free.
 [Click here](images/menu.pdf) to see the entire menu.

-**If you would like to eat the food prepared at camp, you need to register by May 18.**

 If you prefer, you are also welcome to bring food and a campstove and make your own food.